omicscodeathon/mscell/README.md

-# wnvac
+# mscell
-# Multi-epitope Vaccine Development on West Nile Virus
+# Cell Lineage and Trajectory Analysis of Single-Cell RNA-seq Data of Multiple Sclerosis Patients